 With that in mind, it’s critical to catch your audience’s attention and get your point across within the first few seconds of your video.
 It should be immediately clear what your business does and what you want the viewer to do.

 If you really want things to be short and sweet, you can do that, too.
-Your ad doesn’t have to be long to be effective.
 In fact, the shorter your ad is, the more likely it is that your viewers will watch the whole thing.
-Almost 60% of internet users will watch the entirety of an ad if it’s under 60 seconds.
+66% of internet users will watch the entirety of an ad if it’s under 60 seconds.

-For instance, you can create a six-second bumper ad to offer a quick, to-the-point summary of your company and its offerings.
-Then, for something a bit more in-depth, you can expand on your original video and create a 15-second non-skippable in-stream ad.
+For instance, you can create a 15-second non-skippable in-stream ad and trim that same video down for a six-second bumper ad to offer a to-the-point summary of your company and its offerings.

 You don’t have to start from scratch every time you make a new ad.
-Try expanding on short videos or trimming down long ads to fit the criteria of various ad types.
-This strategy will give you the most bang for your buck.
+Instead, repurpose content as much as you can to get the most bang for your buck.

 Use assets wisely